shyam-pareek/apk-translate/README.md

 ## ❗ Disclaimer

-This tool is intended for **educational purposes and authorized security testing only**.
+For educational and authorized security testing only.
-The author is not responsible for misuse or damage caused by this tool.
+The author is not responsible for misuse or damages.